 You've measured the pros and cons, and you've come to the conclusion that a career in advertising is right for you.
 Back in the fifties and sixties, it was relatively easy to get a job at a good ad agency and work your way up through the ranks quickly, if you had the talent.
 But these days, the competition is intense.

 There are schools devoted to producing highly-skilled art directors, copywriters, and account teams.
-There are graduates out there who have portfolios more polished than those of agency veterans.
-And agencies are inundated with hundreds of applications from around the country, and the world, for one or two open positions.
-So, how are you going to get in?
-What's your game plan?
+There are graduates out there who have more polished portfolios than agency veterans.
+And agencies are inundated with hundreds of applications for one or two open positions.
+So, how do break into the industry?

 Intern at an Agency

 For an ad agency, an intern is a win-win situation.
 Most of the time, interns are working for free, or minimum wage, yet they do work that can generate large sums of money for the agency.
 It's also an easy way to test-drive potential employees and grab the talented ones before another agency can scoop them up.

 So, if you have the opportunity to intern at a good agency, jump on it.
 Interning will help you get an "in" to the agency, but you'll also be able to work in various areas you wouldn't otherwise.
 Get the most out of your internship by being willing to learn and work.
 The experience you gain as an intern is invaluable and could lead to a permanent position.
 At the very least, you'll get work for your portfolio, and the kind of hands-on experience you cannot get anywhere else.

 Many people have successfully started their career in advertising by taking ANY available job in an agency, and then working their way up.
 Don't be afraid to work outside of your job goal.
 Get hired, and then learn everything you can.
 If you're unable to move up within that particular agency, you can still use the experience to get a job somewhere else.